 Check our contact page for our phone and email addresses.

 Overall product quality

 Even if a system is up and running, program errors (“bugs”) may occur that prevent certain features from working.
-We take this just as seriously, and are doing whatever we can do ensure the highest quality standards.
+We take this just as seriously and are doing whatever we can to ensure the highest quality standards.

-First of all, we have an very strict hiring process.
-Every applicant (developer or not) is vetted via phone screen, remote tasks, onsite-interviews, and most importantly by a two-day on-site trial task.
+First of all, we have a very strict hiring process.
+Every applicant (developer or not) is vetted through a phone screen, remote tasks, onsite interviews, and most importantly by a two-day on-site trial task.
 Only those who pass our very high standards will join us, and we take onboarding and initial task selection just as seriously to ensure new staff don’t introduce preventable problems.

 We place a lot of emphasis on automated testing.
 Each important piece of our software is double-checked by a complementing piece of software, that ensures the original code works well under expected and unexpected conditions.
-We are using unit- and integration-tests both on the server and on the client side, runing thousands of automated tests continuously, thus preventing failures and errors every day.
+We are using unit- and integration-tests both on the server and on the client-side, running thousands of automated tests continuously, thus preventing failures and errors every day.